 We identified self-review threats to independence as a result of non-attest services provided.
-Those non-attest services included the preparation of the financial statements and recording journal entries detected during the audit process.
-To mitigate the risk, management has compared the draft financial statements and footnotes to the underlying accounting records to verify accuracy.
+Those non-attest services included the preparation of the financial statements and recording

 Additionally, we utilize a quality control reviewer to perform a second review of journal entries and the financial statements.
 We believe these safeguards are sufficient to reduce the independence threats to an acceptable level.